taw/imba-json-beautifier/README.md

 # imba-json-beautifier

 JSON beautifier with Imba and SASS.

-Test with cypress.
+[You can see in in action here](https://taw.github.io/imba-json-beautifier).

 ## Install dependencies